 9.4 Liability Release.
-Any applicant for an official's, coach's, or mechanic's license from the Association may be required, as a condition of issuance of such license, to read, agree to, and sign an agreement and release of liability in a form approved by the Association.
+Any applicant for an official's, coach's, or mechanic's license from the Federation may be required, as a condition of issuance of such license, to read, agree to, and sign an agreement and release of liability in a form approved by the Federation.

-¤10.
+§10.
 Discipline

-10.1 All Association members who participate in an event held under an Association permit, in any Association appeals or administrative hearing or other official function of the Association are subject to disciplinary action for misconduct.
+10.1 All Federation members who participate in an event held under a Federation permit, in any Federation administrative hearing or other official function of the Federation are subject to disciplinary action for misconduct.
 This bylaw defines domestic suspension procedures, which are a limited form of the international suspension procedures specified in USA Cycling Policy IV.
 Either form of suspension or both may be applied in a given situation.